-Put $1-5 of real money on every task.
-Complete it before the deadline and get it back.
-Miss it and your money goes to an organization you hate.
+Stake $1–5 on any task.
+Finish before the deadline and keep your money.
+Miss it and it's gone, donated to an organization you hate.

 Type what you need to do.
 Set a deadline: 1 hour, 3 hours, today, or tomorrow.